A paradox from randomization-based causal inference: Ubiquity of the Paradox in Other Experiments

 \begin{theorem} With large $r$, the difference between $\widehat{V}_1(\text{Neyman}) $ and $\widehat{V}_1 (\text{Fisher}) $ is

 \end{theorem}

-As a sanity check, formula (\ref{eq::compare_balance}) is a special case of formula (\ref{eq::variance-difference-factorial-experiment}) with $K=1$ and $r=N_1=N_0 = N/2$, since complete randomized experiments are special cases of factorial experiments with a single factor.
+Formula (\ref{eq::compare_balance}) is a special case of formula (\ref{eq::variance-difference-factorial-experiment}) with $K=1$ and $r=N_1=N_0 = N/2$, because complete randomized experiments are special cases of factorial experiments with a single factor.
 Therefore, in factorial experiments with the same replicates $r$ at each level, the paradox always exists under alternative hypothesis with nonzero $\tau_1$, just as in balanced completely randomized experiments.